← Champagne

 What it is

 Épernay is the southern commercial capital of Champagne, sitting on the Marne.
+About 22,000 inhabitants.
 It functions as a hinge between three subregions: Vallée de la Marne to the west, Côte des Blancs to the south, and Montagne de Reims to the north.
 Officially there are few vineyards in the commune itself, but several iconic houses are headquartered here.

 Avenue de Champagne